Olivia Blake: SEND policy

-In February 2022, Blake spoke in Westminster Hall on a debate on Special Educational Needs and Children's Mental Health Services.
-She announced that she was diagnosed with ADHD during the previous year, in addition to previous diagnoses of dyslexia and dyspraxia, and that she was prescribed medication.
-Blake recalled being called "lazy", "distracted" and "in disarray" and criticised the education system's current approach, encouraging support for young people.
+In a February 2022 Westminster Hall debate on special educational needs and children's mental health services, Blake disclosed that she had been diagnosed with ADHD the previous year, adding to earlier diagnoses of dyslexia and dyspraxia.
+Recalling being called "lazy", "distracted" and "in disarray" as a child, she criticised the education system's approach and called for better support for young people with learning differences.